Petrol Price Today in Pakistan (14-02-2026) -Updated Rates

 High-Octane Petrol

-High-octane petrol, known for its superior quality and performance benefits, commands a significant price in Pakistan.
+High-octane petrol, known for its superior quality and performance, commands a premium in Pakistan.
 OGRA does not control High-Octane prices, which vary across petrol pumps.

 Historical Highest Petrol Rate in Pakistan